 That being said, our goal is still to spend $2,000 or less each month to live in Costa Rica.
-If you look at the monthly averages above for just Costa Rica spending, we just about hit our target, coming in at $2010.66.
-But if you include our travels, we are about $175/month over that total.
-If you divide the total CR amount ($24,127.97) by only 10 months, it comes to $2,413/month, but using that as an average would err a bit on the high side (as we paid rent and most utilities for 12 months).
-Once again, we are extremely pleased with how we were able to live and travel for the money we spent.
+If you look at the monthly averages above for just Costa Rica spending, we came close to our target, averaging $2067.32 per month.
+But if you include our travels, we are about $352/month over that total.
+We continue to be extremely pleased with how we were able to live and travel for the money we spent.

 Previous Years Spending Comparison

-When you look at an overview of the last five years, we can generalize by saying that we spent about $100 more per month each year over the previous year (with the exception of 2014 when we traveled internationally for 2 months of the year).
+When you look at an overview of the last six years, we can generalize by saying that we spent about $100-$150 more per month each year over the previous year (with the exception of 2014 when we traveled internationally for 2 months of the year).
 In 2014, if you don’t include our international travels, our Costa Rica cost of living was $21,191.79.

 While gas prices in Costa Rica are still higher than in some parts of the world like the U.S., the price per gallon of regular gasoline continued to drop significantly in 2016.
 Here are the average prices per gallon of gas over the past three years*.

 Even though we have an old car, we have a reliable one, and an honest and reasonably priced mechanic.
-We’ve only had normal wear-and-tear maintenance and repairs on our 1996 Toyota 4-Runner, including an almost $1,000 clutch & hydraulics replacement in February.
+We’ve only had normal wear-and-tear maintenance and repairs on our 1996 Toyota 4-Runner, with no major repairs.